isabellejaber/PythonEncryption/README.md

-Create a Python Encryption & Decryption Tool
+#PythonEncryptionAndDecryption

+ASSIGNMENT FOR BRAINSTATION

-In this deliverable I utilizes Python to create a Simple Text Encryption and Decryption Tool.
+In this deliverable I utilized Python to create a Simple Text Encryption and Decryption Tool and other features.

 Part 1

-Wrote functions to encrypt and decrypt text using a Vignere Cipher, given a single word as a secret key.
-My function will handle uppercase letters and remove spaces, special characters, and numbers from both the message and the key.
+I wrote functions to encrypt and decrypt text using a Vignere Cipher, given a single word as a secret key.
+My functions will handle uppercase letters and remove spaces, special characters, and numbers from both the message and the key.

-For example, if the message was welcome to brainstation and the secret key was cybersecurity, the encrypted text would be ycmgfeivisztgpquekasp.
+For example, if the message was welcome to brain Stat1on and the secret key was cyber Security!, the encrypted text would be ycmgfeivisztgpquekasp.
 As well, if the encrypted text was ycmgfeivisztgpquekasp and the secret key was cybersecurity, the decrypted text would be welcometobrainstation

 Encrypt the following text with the key: secretkey "Hello"